micans/pick/README.md

 Select comparison operators: `~ /~ = /= /eq/ /ne/ /lt/ /le/ /ge/ /gt/ /ep/ /om/ ~eq~ ~ne~ ~lt~ ~le~ ~ge~ ~gt~ /all/ /any/ /none/`

+## Implementation notes

+Pick is currently implemented in Perl, a language not as popular as it once was.
+Nonetheless for data munging and manipulation Perl is a formidable competitor.
+In particular pick benefits from the power of perl regular expressions; these can be used as pick selection and modification operators on the command line.

+Pick additionally benefits from Perl's mechanisms for number/string and string/number conversion.

+It is tempting to implement pick in C to get a speed boost.
+However, reinventing an integer/float/string equivalence system (with its many niggling corner cases) from scratch does not seem right.